 - Varian 7000 FT-IR spectrometer

 - Olympus optical microscope with camera and Linkam heated stage

 The group also has access to other shared facilities, including SEMs, TEMs, and confocal microscopy.

 Finally, the group has access to an outdoor concentrated solar testbed at the University of San Diego, in partnership with our collaborators there

 Computers: The Escarra group has a high performance simulation computer (Dell PowerEdge T620, with two Intel Xeon 2.6GHz 8-core processors, 128 GB memory, 4 TB storage) as well as access to supercomputer clusters at Tulane.
 We also have an array of desktop computers for basic simulations, data analysis, running experiments, etc.

 Software: We use COMSOL, a finite element method package, to do a wide range of multiphysics simulations.
 We have access to COMSOL’s core, RF, Ray Optics, Heat Transfer, Fluid Dynamics, Optimization, and LiveLink for MATLAB modules.
 We also use Origin, MATLAB, LabView, OpenFilters, SolidWorks, Adobe products, and more.

-The Escarra group offices are all located in Stanley Thomas Hall (102, 105, 202, and 221 Stanley Thomas Hall).
+The Escarra group offices are all located in Stanley Thomas Hall.
 The group has access to an undergraduate design and prototyping lab (227 Stanley Thomas Hall) with workstations for use by undergraduate researchers.